This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 The anonymous CIA agent who filed a complaint about President Trump’s phone call with Ukrainian president Volodymyr Zelensky is the latest and possibly most consequential example of a rare breed—the low-level bureaucrat or citizen who learns about wrongdoing at their workplace or a government agency and alerts law enforcement or the public.

-It represents the best of citizenship, and is depicted heroically in the movies, but almost nobody would choose to be a whistleblower.
+It represents the best of citizenship, and is depicted heroically in the movies, but almost nobody would choose to be a whistle-blower.
 It can be a long and lonely and miserable existence.
 For instance, in the wake of the financial crisis, I had lunch with Harry Markopolos, the forensic accountant who spent years futilely alerting the Securities and Exchange Commission to the epic financial fraud committed by Bernie Madoff.
-“I wouldn’t recommend being a whistleblower to anyone—you lose your job, your money, your family, your friends,” he somberly intoned.
+“I wouldn’t recommend being a whistle-blower to anyone—you lose your job, your money, your family, your friends,” he somberly intoned.
 “You get death threats.
 You’ll never get a job again.
 It’s awful.”

-And yet whistleblowers play a crucial role in maintaining checks and balances against corporate and government misconduct.
+And yet whistle-blowers play a crucial role in maintaining checks and balances against corporate and government misconduct.
 From Revolutionary War seamen who accused the commander of the Continental Navy of torturing British prisoners to Chelsea Manning and Edward Snowden, these brave Americans have exposed wrongdoing and helped grease the wheels of justice.

-Ideally, we shouldn’t have any whistleblowers—because their very existence shows that the system isn’t working.
+Ideally, we shouldn’t have any whistle-blowers—because their very existence shows that the system isn’t working.
 Their lone acts of bravura and truth-telling demonstrate that existing internal systems, whereby workers at corporations and government agencies can quietly raise concerns from within, aren’t adequately addressing the problems or leading to reforms.
 Thus, they’re compelled to blow the whistle, anonymously taking their claims to higher-ups or law enforcement or the media.

-As a result, the past few decades marked by corruption, corporate fraud, and national security paranoia have been a golden age for whistleblowers, culminating in the Trump era.
-“Unsurprisingly, the excesses of the Trump administration have triggered an unprecedented level of whistleblowing and leaking,” writes Thomas Mueller in his new book, Crisis of Conscience: Whistleblowing in an Age of Fraud, a masterful, eye-opening account of heroes “who are fighting a rising tide of wrongdoing by the powerful.”
+As a result, the past few decades marked by corruption, corporate fraud, and national security paranoia have been a golden age for whistle-blowers, culminating in the Trump era.
+“Unsurprisingly, the excesses of the Trump administration have triggered an unprecedented level of whistle-blowing and leaking,” writes Thomas Mueller in his new book, Crisis of Conscience: Whistleblowing in an Age of Fraud, a masterful, eye-opening account of heroes “who are fighting a rising tide of wrongdoing by the powerful.”

 The number of leaks of classified information reported by federal agencies hit record levels during the first two years of the administration—from 39 leaks per year under President Obama to 104 leak referrals per year in 2017 and 2018, notes Mueller.
-And whistleblowers have emerged across many agencies, from the FBI and EPA to the IRS and Treasury.
+And whistle-blowers have emerged across many agencies, from the FBI and EPA to the IRS and Treasury.

-In wide-ranging conversations with Fast Company, Mueller talked about the latest whistleblower drama, the complicated personalities of the people who play that role, and the increasing challenges they face.
+In wide-ranging conversations with Fast Company, Mueller talked about the latest whistle-blower drama, the complicated personalities of the people who play that role, and the increasing challenges they face.
 This interview has been edited for clarity and concision.

-Fast Company: Tell me about what makes a whistleblower—what motivates someone to take action and speak out, given the resistance they’ll face and how their lives will be upended forever.
+Fast Company: Tell me about what makes a whistle-blower—what motivates someone to take action and speak out, given the resistance they’ll face and how their lives will be upended forever.

 Thomas Mueller: For a lot of the people that I talked with, and I talked to 200 plus, they didn’t really have a choice.
 They would love to have avoided it if they could have.
 That was a cup they had to lift and drink from.
 There wasn’t an option for them.
 I heard so many times people say, ‘I have to live with myself’ or ‘I had to look myself in the mirror.’
 Sort of trite things, but you begin to get goose bumps when you hear them because you realize these people really mean it.
 I could say it.
 You could say it.
 But we have our point where we say, ‘Ah, fuck it, let’s go with this.’
 But they don’t and they know what’s coming down the pike most of the time.
 So, it’s inspiring to hear these people.

-These are individual stories of people who, against all odds—which are not inconsiderable given that they’re taken on multibillion-dollar companies and powerful governments—they said “No, no, no. I’m not going to do that.”
+These are individual stories of people who, against all odds—which are not inconsiderable given that they’re taken on multibillion-dollar companies and powerful governments—they said, “No, no, no. I’m not going to do that.”
 And that’s a good message in this day and age right now.

-FC: What are the ingredients that really make up a whistleblower?
+FC: What are the ingredients that really make up a whistle-blower?
 Because obviously there are many people who don’t rock the boat.
 Most people have a conscience and are aware that something is wrong, whether they’re working at a hog farm or a hedge fund.
 But what prompts them to actually take that step.
 That’s key.
 You can think about it and talk about it and complain about it to your husband or wife.
 But what makes you take all those steps to actually blow the whistle?

 TM: That’s the million-dollar question, isn’t it?
 There are a few characteristics that I ran into that seem to be recurrent themes.
 Sampling error may be a problem for me because I didn’t do it randomly.
 I only dealt with people who went public.
 One of the things I did early on was I said, well, these are only the nuclear scenarios where things go horribly wrong, right?
 You know, the person finds a problem, they try to raise it within the company or within the organization, and it doesn’t work.
 And then everything blows up and they go public and there’s a lawsuit and it lasts for 10 years—and that’s when I heard about it.